ypriverol/github-paper/REVIEWS.md

 It could be made clearer that all files involved in a change are made part of a single revision.

-> This has been clarified as part of the improved (new) rule 1.
+> Response: This has been clarified as part of the improved (new) rule 1.

 Gitter is not owned by github, AFAIK.
 They just integrate.
 (Line 203).
 Why prioritize it over others?
 For example, Slack is another service that provides similar functionality.
 (We use gitter, but still.)

-> We agree with the reviewer.
+> Response: We agree with the reviewer.
 In the new version we refined the
 > paragraph, making it clear that Gitter is not the only chat system
 > integrated with Github and mention also Slack.
 Gitter serves
-> (amongst several alternatives) as a popular example for a github
+> (amongst several alternatives) as a popular example for a Github
 > integrated chat system.

 Rule 10 title should be "Periodically check..."

-> The rule name has been updated (see above).
+> Response: The rule name has been updated (see above).

 missing reference:
 http://scfbm.biomedcentral.com/articles/10.1186/1751-0473-8-7

-> Thank you for this suggestion.
+> Response: Thank you for this suggestion.
 We have added this (and other)
 > references to other useful git/GitHub tutorials and introductions.

 Signed,